What is Canary Deployment? When and How To Use It

 Example of Payment gateway for an e-commerce company

-Let’s suppose the company has thousands if not millions of customers and also thousands of orders a day.
+Let’s suppose the company has thousands—if not millions—of customers and also thousands of orders a day.
 Since the software development is done to a production-ready state for the new payment gateway, the first release should be the team responsible for development.

-The canary release will allow the code to be deployed to production, but it will be released only to the team who developed the Stripe integration.
-This is textbook deploy is not release philosophy in practice.
+A canary release will allow the code to be deployed to production, but it will be released only to the team that developed the Stripe integration.
+This separates deployment from release and frees the team to test in production.
 Of course, at this point, and for the foreseeable future, both the Braintree and Stripe gateways will work on the checkout page.
 After this first release and ironing out any bugs, the next stage could be to release it to all the staff of the company; identified by their email address or the internal IP of the office.

 From 1% to 5% then eventually to 100% customers using Stripe

-The above is just one example, but canary releases can be used in a multitude of other scenarios.
-For instance, Facebook uses canary deployment mobile app releases.
-Recently when we started seeing time insights on Google Calendar to show the breakdown of time spent on meetings, some of my friends saw the feature a week or so ahead of me.
-As you can see, even billion-dollar companies utilize canary deployments to release at the scale of millions of users if not billions of users.
+For instance, Facebook uses canary deployment for mobile app releases.
+Recently, when we started seeing time insights on Google Calendar to show the breakdown of time spent on meetings, some of my friends saw the feature a week or so ahead of me.
+As you can see, even billion-dollar companies utilise canary deployments to release at the scale of millions of users if not billions of users.

 Benefits of canary deployment